AFAgarap/vanishing-gradients/README.md

 |GNA|Swish|90.92% (+ 0.97%)|
 |*GNA + BatchNorm*|*Swish*|*91.03% (+1.08%)*|

+**Table 1.
+Test accuracy of baseline and experimental (with gradient noise addition, and gradient noise addition + batch normalization) models on the MNIST dataset.**

 ![](assets/training-accuracy.png)

 **Figure 2.
 Training accuracy over time of baseline and experimental (with gradient noise addition, and gradient noise addition + batch normalization) models on the MNIST dataset.**